facebook/react-native-website/docs/the-new-architecture/pillars.md

 1. Implement the Native code.
 1. Integrate the code in the app.

-Finally, we dive a little deeper into the [CodeGen](pillars-codegen) process that is required to create all the C++ types and files used by our components, including some useful steps to work comfortably while developing the component.
+Finally, we dive a little deeper into the [Codegen](pillars-codegen) process that is required to create all the C++ types and files used by our components, including some useful steps to work comfortably while developing the component.

 :::caution
 To integrate a TurboModule or a Fabric Component in an app, the app has to run with the New Architecture enabled.